oluwaseun29/Dano-Airline-Customer-Satisfaction-Dashboard/README.md

 2.Reduce Flight Delays

 1.The dashboard shows that customer satisfaction is highest for flights with no delays, while satisfaction declines as delays increase.
-The airline should improve operational planning, aircraft scheduling, and communication with passengers during disruptions.
+The airline should improve operational planni ng, aircraft scheduling, and communication with passengers during disruptions.

 CONCLUSION